Phone: (877) 642-7275

-Queen Victoria Park is the "heart" of the Niagara Parks.
+Queen Victoria Park is the "heart" of the Niagara Parks, and is the main area to go to view the majestic Niagara Falls.
 Bounded by the escarpment, the Niagara Gorge, and the Niagara River, the park features a valuable collection of unique native and international plant material from around the world.

-Much of the plant material is labelled for the benefit of the public.
-The park also features a major rock garden, a Hybrid tea rose garden, and attractive carpet-bedding displays.
-Numerous park benches and beautiful lawns provide a pleasant opportunity for relaxation for the weary traveller.
+The majority of plants are labelled for the education of the local and out of town visitors.
+The park also features a major stone garden, a Hybrid tea rose garden, and attractive carpet bed displays.
+A convenient number of park benches and finely manicured lawns provide a pleasant opportunity for relaxation for the weary traveller.

 Landscape illumination is an integral part of the park environment, as is the illumination of the Falls.